top of page

 • How much does it cost?
 Why do some say it's an expensive treatment?

-NF is usually a one-time intervention of 40 or fewer sessions over the course of four months or more, whereas psychotherapy and/or stimulant medications often will go on for several years.
+NF is usually a one-time intervention of around 40 - 50 sessions over the course of four months or more, whereas psychotherapy and/or stimulant medications often will go on for several years.
 Very few if any individuals with ADHD will respond in five sessions or less to any form of treatment, including medications which are often prescribed for years.
 However, when NF treatment is complete, there is a high probability of long-term maintenance of treatment gains, unlike what research has found with medication usage.
 The cost of NF for a 10 year-old child typically ranges from £3000 to £4500 over a relatively short period of time compared to parent training and psychotherapy, plus continued medication usage for years, possibly into adulthood.
 Although medication costs vary, there is also the issue of quality of life, which is difficult to put a price on, but also includes the negative side effects that are common with stimulant medications.

 • Why is NF better than other behavioral or medical treatments for ADHD?